‘I’m glad that it’s over’: family and friends of Kori Muhammad’s victims give final statements before his sentencing

-FRESNO, California (KGPE) — After a jury found him guilty in the deaths of four men in 2017, Kori Muhammad was sentenced to life in prison without the possibility of parole on Friday.
+FRESNO, California (KSEE) — After a jury found him guilty in the deaths of four men in 2017, Kori Muhammad was sentenced to life in prison without the possibility of parole on Friday.

 But, before Fresno County Superior Court Judge Jonathan Conklin officially handed down his sentence — family and friends of his victims said their final piece.